TabSTAR: A Tabular Foundation Model for Tabular Data with Text Fields: Analysis

 \paragraph{Q2: The Effect of Pretraining} To evaluate the impact of pretraining on TabSTAR's downstream performance, we compare a pretrained version of TabSTAR with a version that was finetuned from scratch.\footnote{Since LoRA underperforms on random weights, we finetune the entire non-pretrained model.} In line with previous work \cite{zhu_xtab_2023, ye_towards_2024}, the pretrained model performs significantly better, highlighting the critical role of transfer learning for TabSTAR's success.
 To further investigate the effect of the number of pretraining datasets on downstream task performance, we train two additional versions: one pretrained on 16 datasets and another on 64 datasets.

-As shown in Table~\ref{tab:scaling_laws}, increasing the number of pretraining datasets consistently improved performance in both classification and regression tasks.
-Notably, the substantial gain in regression tasks suggests that TabSTAR's downstream performance on \S\ref{sec:results} could improve with more pretraining data (see Appendix~\appref{app:analysis_scaling}).
+As shown in Figure~\ref{fig:scaling_laws}, increasing the number of pretraining datasets consistently improved performance in both classification and regression tasks.
+Notably, the substantial gain in regression tasks suggests that TabSTAR's downstream performance on \S\ref{sec:results} could improve with more pretraining data, potentially reaching SOTA performance with enough scale.
+See Appendix~\appref{app:analysis_scaling} for more details.